Online Learning Statistics for 2026: Key Trends & Insights

 Summary

 Mobile learning is a logical trend in the development of e-learning.
-This is caused partly because of the fast growth of mobile Internet users and also because online learners are seeking even more flexibility and freedom which is possible by using mobile devices for educational purposes.
+This is caused partly because of the fast growth of mobile Internet users and also because online learners are seeking even more flexibility and freedom, which is possible by using mobile devices for educational purposes.

 AI in online education

-- According to a research report by Global Market Insights, AI in the education market will surpass $30 billion by 2032.
+- According to a research report by Global Market Insights, AI in the education market will surpass $54.5 billion by 2032.

-- In 2022, the market size of AI in education reached $4 billion.
+- In 2025, the market size of AI in education is projected to reach $244.22bn.

-- At the beginning of 2023, there are already 30 EdTech unicorns worth $89 billion.
+- At the beginning of 2024, there are already 30 EdTech unicorns worth $89 billion.

-- The market share of AI in education is made up of the following groups: higher education takes 50%, K-12 education has 34.6%, and corporate training gets 15.4% (100% in total).
+- The market share of AI in education is made up of the following groups: higher education takes 44%, K-12 education has 53%

 Summary